chunshen1987/hydro_analysis/README.md

 * SurfaceFinder class use Cornelius algorithm to find iso-thermal hyper-surface in the hydrodynamic medium.
 Cornelius is developed and written by Pasi Huovinen and Hannah Peterson.
-It is now open source through OSCAR project.
+It is an open source code through OSCAR project.
 The project webpage can be found at https://karman.physics.purdue.edu/OSCAR/index.php/CORNELIUS.
 The copyright of this subroutine can be also found there.